 - What marketing resources does the firm have access to?

-- What ongoing costs will you be expected to contribute?
+- What ongoing costs will be expected to contribute?

 - How will the firm contact target purchasers?